everoute/everoute/README.md

 and [etcd](https://etcd.io).
 Everoute supports controllers' high availability and scalability through cluster.
 The main task of control service is to manage network and security policies.
-It generates network transimit policy rules according to resource types, security policies and discovered IP addresses.
+It generates network transmit policy rules according to resource types, security policies and discovered IP addresses.

 * **Everoute Distributed Agent**: The Everoute Agent is deployed in each